plone/plone.recipe.codeanalysis/README.rst

     Allows you to specify directories and/or files which you don't want to be checked.
 Default is none.

-**pep3101**
-    If set to True, Python files will be scanned in search of existing '%' string formatting operators.
-Default is ``False``.
-See `PEP 3101 (Advanced String Formatting)`_ for more information.

-**pep3101-exclude**
-    Allows you to specify directories and/or files which you don't want to be checked.
-Default is none.

 **imports**
     If set to True, checks that imports in Python files follow `plone.api conventions`_.
 This also includes checking for alphabetically sorted